Music: a marvel of human invention.

-Nothing more than the configuration of sounds in a set pattern, sometimes produced through our vocal cords, or often times through contraptions consisting of nothing more than strings and pieces of metal and wood.
+What essentially comes down to nothing more than a configuration of sounds in a set pattern, sometimes produced through vocal cords, and other times through instruments crafted from metal, plastic and wood.

 It was in all likelihood very frustrating to be the neighbor of Colleen Kay.

 As a relatively hard-working twenty-something, Colleen peacefully came and went from her Washington Heights apartment when work demanded her to do so.
 She waved at the neighbors when they waved first, usually acknowledged the postman, and put long and stressful hours at her nursing job.

 So one could only assume that in the hours she wasn’t home, there should be nothing but peace and quiet.

 If not for her younger brother, of course.